 - Distinguished Researcher of the Javelina Alumni Association, 2019;

 - Dean Research Excellence Award, TAMUK, Sept.
 2018;

 - Olan Kruse, Research and Education Excellence Award, 2017 & 2009;

 - 2020 Graduate Teaching Award and 2009 General Education Award, the Center for Teaching Effectiveness, TAMUK.

-Please indicate in your cover letter that your submission is intended for inclusion in the special issue, Applied Materials to Advance Conversion of Energy and Fuels.
+Please select "Special Issue: Applied Materials to Advance Conversion of Energy and Fuels" as the section/category during the submission process.
+Please also indicate in your cover letter that your submission is intended for inclusion in the special issue.